yousefHanyy/Landing-Page/README.md

 ## Usage

-Interact with the DOM using JavaScript by making a navigation bar that injects links based on the number of sections.
+- Interact with the DOM using JavaScript by making a navigation bar that injects links based on the number of sections.

-Adding stlye classes based on the detected sections in the viewport
+- Adding style classes based on the detected sections in the viewport.

-Adding style classes to the links corresponding to the section in the viewport.
+- Adding style classes to the links corresponding to the section in the viewport.

 ## Dependecies